CubePilot/cubepilot-docs/herelink/Sbus_Buttons.md

 ### To Configure

 From App Launcher slide down the notification drawer from the top and select Herelink Setting.
-Slide left for Buttons screen.
+Slide left for buttons screen.
 Here you will find the button configuration options for sbus.

 ![](../.gitbook/assets/Sbusbuttons_1.png)